 The new ATLAS measurement of $\rho$ is compatible within uncertainties with the recent TOTEM measurement~\cite{TOTEM_2p5km}, but the TOTEM value of the total cross-section is about 5\% higher, which corresponds to approximately two standard deviation ($\sigma$) tension assuming uncorrelated uncertainties.
 A similar difference was already observed at 7 and $8~\TeV$~\cite{STDM-2013-10,STDM-2015-22}.
 The difference has been traced back to the normalisation of the differential elastic cross-section as measured by ATLAS and TOTEM.

 The new data for $\sigma_{\textrm{tot}}$ and $\rho$ are compared with previous measurements (including lower-energy data), and the energy evolution of these data is analysed in the context of model studies of the evolution in Figure~\ref{fig:sigma_tot}.
 This study shows that the commonly accepted energy evolution as implemented in the COMPETE model~\cite{compete} is in tension with the $13~\TeV$ elastic-scattering data.
-Further research is needed to understand whether the low value of $\rho$ can be attributed to the Odderon or other effects in strong interactions~\cite{TOTEM_D0}.
+Further research is needed to understand whether the low value of $\rho$ can be attributed to the Odderon, as suggested by the TOTEM+D0 observations~\cite{TOTEM_D0}, or other effects in strong interactions.

 The ATLAS analysis of $\sigma_{\textrm{tot}}$ at 13~\TeV also measures the inelastic cross-section, using the relation $\sigma_{\textrm{inel}} = \sigma_{\textrm{tot}} - \sigma_{\textrm{el}}$.
 The result is $\sigma_{\textrm{inel}}^{\textrm{ALFA}} = 77.4 \pm 1.1$~mb.
 This result using ALFA proton spectrometers can be compared with the ATLAS measurement of the inelastic cross-section using two sets of scintillation counters in a data sample corresponding to an integrated luminosity of 60~$\upmu$b$^{-1}$ collected in 2015~\cite{STDM-2015-05}.
 In inelastic interactions, one or both protons dissociate as a result of coloured (non-diffractive) or colourless (diffractive) exchange.
 The counters are insensitive to elastic $pp$ scattering and diffractive dissociation processes in which neither proton dissociates into a system, $X$, of mass $m_X > 13$~\GeV.
 The measurement is performed in such a fiducial region, and the result is extrapolated to the total inelastic cross-section using models of inelastic interactions: $\sigma_{\textrm{inel}}^{\textrm{MBTS}} = 78.1 \pm 2.8$~mb.
 The two ATLAS measurements of $\sigma_{\textrm{inel}}$ and other LHC measurements at 13~\TeV~\cite{TOTEM:2017asr,LHCb:2018ehw} are compatible within uncertainties, while the ALFA measurement is the most precise of the four available LHC measurements.